Skip to main content

 Subscription-style tools24 hoursPay once per day for unlimited calls within the window.
 Higher revenue per client at lower friction.

-The cache is per (client_wallet_address, tool_name) pair.
+Key your paid-state per (payer wallet, tool) pair, the way the example does with search_docs:0xPayer.
 Two different clients hit the same tool, each pays separately.
-Same client hits two different tools, two separate payments required (unless you scope the cache more broadly with a config option).
-Most operators stick with the per-tool default; the per-client per-tool granularity is what makes the pricing feel fair.
+Same client hits two different tools, two separate payments required.
+You can scope it more broadly (per payer across all tools) if you prefer; the per-payer per-tool granularity is what makes the pricing feel fair.

 PRICING PATTERNS